microsoft/bcsamples-takeorder/README.md

 ## Per Tenant Extension Project

-This repository is based on the PPPreview version of the AL-Go for GitHub template, which is available [here](https://github.com/microsoft/AL-Go-PTE).
+This repository is based on the AL-Go for GitHub PTE template, which is available [here](https://github.com/microsoft/AL-Go-PTE).

 ## Contributing